Peiffap/minicp/userguide/source/learning_minicp/part_3.rst

     :alt: DFS

-A DFS exploration should executes the alternative in the following order `A->D->E->B->C->F->G`.
+A DFS exploration should executes the branches in the following order `A->D->E->B->C->F->G`.
-On backtrack, the state should be restored and therefore these successive executions of the alternatives should be interleaved with 'push' and 'pop' operations on the trail.
+On backtrack, the state should be restored and therefore these successive executions of the branches should be interleaved with 'push' and 'pop' operations on the trail.
 For instance a valid sequence for restoring the states on backtrack is the following:
 `push->A->push->D->pop->push->E->pop->pop->push->B->pop->push->C->push->F->pop->push->G->pop->pop`.